PMSuhas/CGV-Mini-Project/README.md

 # CGV-Mini-Project
-In this project I have created the classic game "Ball in the basket" with Opengl and c++
+In this project I have created the classic game "Ball in the basket" with Opengl and c++.
+The project was done as a mini project for Computer Graphics and Visualization subject.